DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Abstract

 \section{Abstract}

 Gigantic pre-trained models have become central to natural language processing (NLP), serving as the starting point for fine-tuning towards a range of downstream tasks.
 However, two pain points persist for this paradigm: (a) as the pre-trained models grow bigger (e.g., $175$B parameters for GPT-3), even the fine-tuning process can be time-consuming and computationally expensive; (b) the fine-tuned model has the same size as its starting point by default, which is neither sensible due to its more specialized functionality, nor practical since many fine-tuned models will be deployed in resource-constrained environments.
 To address these pain points, we propose a framework for resource- and parameter-efficient fine-tuning by leveraging the sparsity prior in both weight updates and the final model weights.
-Our proposed framework, dubbed \textbf{D}ually \textbf{S}parsity-\textbf{E}mbedded \textbf{E}fficient Tuning (DSEE), aims to achieve two key objectives: (i) \textit{parameter efficient fine-tuning} - by enforcing sparsity-aware weight updates on top of the pre-trained weights; and (ii) \textit{resource-efficient inference} - by encouraging a sparse weight structure towards the final fine-tuned model.
-We leverage sparsity in these two directions by exploiting both unstructured and structured sparse patterns in pre-trained language models via magnitude-based pruning and $\ell_1$ sparse regularization.
-Extensive experiments and in-depth investigations, with diverse network backbones (i.e., BERT, GPT-2, and DeBERTa) on dozens of datasets, consistently demonstrate highly impressive parameter-/training-/inference-efficiency, while maintaining competitive downstream transfer performance.
-For instance, our DSEE-BERT obtains about $35\%$ inference FLOPs savings with $<1\%$ trainable parameters and comparable performance to conventional fine-tuning.
-Codes are available in \url{https://github.com/VITA-Group/DSEE}.
+Our proposed framework, dubbed \textbf{D}ually \textbf{S}parsity-\textbf{E}mbedded \textbf{E}fficient Tuning (DSEE), aims to achieve two key objectives: (i) \textit{parameter efficient fine-tuning} - by enforcing sparsity-aware low-rank updates on top of the pre-trained weights; and (ii) \textit{resource-efficient inference} - by encouraging a sparse weight structure towards the final fine-tuned model.
+We leverage sparsity in these two directions by exploiting both unstructured and structured sparse patterns in pre-trained language models via a unified approach.
+Extensive experiments and in-depth investigations, with diverse network backbones (i.e., BERT, RoBERTa, and GPT-2) on dozens of datasets, consistently demonstrate impressive parameter-/inference-efficiency, while maintaining competitive downstream performance.
+For instance, DSEE saves about $25\%$ inference FLOPs while achieving comparable performance, with $0.5\%$ trainable parameters on BERT.
+Codes are available at \url{https://github.com/VITA-Group/DSEE}.